Valve Replacement Project

 OMWD conducts these valve replacements in three stages.
 First, a contractor that has gone through an extensive pre-qualification process will excavate around the valve and secure the site with a recessed steel plate.
 In nearly every case, no bumps will be associated with the trench plate.

 Second, within approximately one week of excavation, OMWD crews will replace the valve itself.
 One or more water main shutdowns will be necessary to complete the work.
 Customers that will be affected by a shutdown will receive formal notification of the date and time of the shutdown at least 48 hours prior to the start of work.
 Customers should ensure that their plumbing system is prepared for a shutdown, including checking that their pressure regulator (if equipped) is functioning properly.
-Our average shutdown time is two hours.

 Third, the contractor will fill the excavation and re-pave the roadway in compliance with city standards.